 Gender pay gap report

-We’ve published our gender pay gap data, as required under government regulations, which measures the difference between the average hourly rate paid to men within an organisation and the average hourly rate paid to women.
+The gender pay gap measures the difference between the average hourly rate paid to men within the organisation and the average hourly rate paid to women.